ecassinelli/pyspark_exercise/README.md

 ```
 Question 1 Instruction

-- Extract the "100000_White_House_Visitor_Records_Requests.csv.gz" file the from "100000 Data.tar.xz" file and copy it in the main folder.
+- Extract the "100000_White_House_Visitor_Records_Requests.csv.gz" file the
+from "100000 Data.tar.xz" file and copy it in the main folder.
 - Run the jupyter notebook.
 ```

 ```
 Question 2 Instruction

-- Extract the "1titles-sorted.txt" file and the "100000_links-simple-sorted.txt.gz" the from "100000 Data.tar.xz" file and in the main folder.
+- Extract the "1titles-sorted.txt" file and the
+"100000_links-simple-sorted txt.gz" the from "100000 Data.tar.xz" file and in
+the main folder.
 - Run the jupyter notebook.
 ```